camunda/camunda-docs/howtos/documentation-guidelines.md

 - Name Markdown files according to the title.
 This makes it easier to find a file.
 Example: **Introduction to Camunda 8** --> `introduction-to-camunda-8.md`.
 Avoid non-alphanumeric characters in titles.
 Use the file name as internal document id to reference in [the appropriate sidebars file](#sidebar-navigation).
 - Sub categories have to be placed in their own sub directories.
 Example: Guides/Update Guide can be found in `docs/guides/update-guide`.

-## Instances: Docs vs Optimize
+## Instances: Docs vs Optimize vs Interactive API Explorers

-Due to a difference in version numbers, the documentation is split into [multiple Docusaurus "instances"](https://docusaurus.io/docs/docs-multi-instance).
-Documentation specific to Optimize lives in the `optimize` instance, and all other documentation lives in the main `docs` instance.
+Due to a difference in version numbers, the documentation is split into [multiple Docusaurus "instances"](https://docusaurus.io/docs/docs-multi-instance):

+- Optimize documentation lives in the `optimize` instance.
+- Each API with an interactive explorer based on an OpenAPI spec lives in its own instance.
+- The remaining documentation lives in the main `docs` instance.

 ## Versions

-[Each instance of the documentation](#instances-docs-vs-optimize) contains documentation for multiple versions:
+[The Optimize and Docs instances of the documentation](#instances-docs-vs-optimize-vs-interactive-api-explorers) each contain documentation for multiple versions:

 | Instance   | Version(s)               | Source path                                                         |
 | ---------- | ------------------------ | ------------------------------------------------------------------- |